Tarsus Medical Affairs

 SOUTHEAST

-Qualified investigators can submit an unsolicited research abstract aligned with the following strategic areas of interest using this short request form.
+Qualified investigators can submit an unsolicited research concept for a research grant aligned with the following strategic areas of interest:

 • Demodex blepharitis

-For more information about our Investigator-Initiated Trial program, please contact your Senior Medical Ambassador.
+For more information about our investigator-initiated trials, please reach out to your Senior Medical Ambassador.

 • Venue selection